TahmidChowdhury/react-node-fullstack/README.md

 # Current functions
-Sign in, out, and up
-Displays all users
+Sign in, out, and up.
+Displays all users and able to delete the signed in user.
-Delete users